 Practice your ensemble music on a regular basis between rehearsals and achieve mastery of it well before the concert.
 The primary purpose of rehearsals is for musicians to grow together as an ensemble and to develop a clear, consistent, and cohesive approach to the music.
-Do not plan on learning your parts only during rehearsals!
-If there are issues observed with any student's preparation level, they may be asked on a week's notice to perform certain parts of their ensemble music for their conductor.
+Learn parts before rehearsal-not during rehearsal!

 Study with a private teacher, if at all possible.
 Private study is essential for ensuring the continuing development of your musical skills and for meeting the technical challenges of your ensemble music.
-If you need help finding a teacher please visit the Music Resource Directory on our website (http://www.vyo.org/music-teacher-directory/) or speak with your conductor.
+Be sure to share important solos or problematic passages with your private teacher so they can help you with these areas.